MinchinWeb/blog.minchin.ca/content/20060502-the-weather-network.md

 Date: 2006-05-02 13:43
 Modified: 2007-04-09 22:54
 Author: Wm.
 Minchin
-Tags: Forcast, Quotables, Series:On-Line Wonders, TheWeatherNetwork.com, Weather
+Tags: Forecast, Quotables, Series:On-Line Wonders, TheWeatherNetwork.com, Weather
 Slug: the-weather-network

-The Weather Network claims that 80% of the population checks the weather forcast, so they ask why not put the forecast on your site.
+The Weather Network claims that 80% of the population checks the weather forecast, so they ask why not put the forecast on your site.
 Best of all it's free!
 They have several options for shapes and sizes, but basically, you put a little bit of code in your page, and voila.
 To hook up, go to